meesvandongen/just-one-cf/docs/technical-architecture.md

 The main `Game.tsx` component receives the `gameState` and renders different interfaces based on:

 - **Connection Status**: Different UI for joining vs. already in game
-- **Game Phase**: Different UI for waiting, writing clues, reviewing clues, guessing, etc.
+- **Game Phase**: Different UI for waiting, writing clues, checking duplicates, reviewing clues, guessing, etc.
-- **Player Role**: Different views for the guesser vs. clue-writers
+- **Player Role**: Different views for the guesser vs. clue-writers vs. duplicate checker
 - **Host Status**: Additional controls and options for the game host
 - **User Permissions**: Only allow relevant actions based on current state and role